ermiyaeskandary/Slither.io-bot/DEVELOPER.md

 * A new statistic has been added showing the median of the scores, for testing purposes
 * The variable eHeadCircle has been changed to enemyHeadCircle to remove and prevent Hungarian notation.

-All which is left is:
+All which is left now is:
 ```shell
 git push origin master
 ```